worldwidesuperstar/nba-similarity/README.md

 10. **Box Out Success Rate** - Shows smart positioning and situational awareness.

+Percentiles based on position.

-11. **Charges Drawn per 36** - Shows ability to read plays and have good positioning.
+~~11. **Charges Drawn per 36** - Shows ability to read plays and have good positioning.~~

+Deprecated due to poor data distribution.

 12. **Smart Shot Selection** - Shows a player's understanding of what shots they are best/most efficient at.

-## Endpoints

-nba-api was used for all data collection/exploration.
-Endpoints used include:

--   leagueleaders
--   playerdashboardbygeneralsplits
--   shotchartdetail
--   playerdashptshots,
--   leaguehustlestatsplayer
--   leaguedashplayerclutch
--   playerdashptpass
--   assisttracker

 ## Overall IQ Metric